Cooking for Two - A Baker’s Dozen of Tips

 In reality, there are a lot more folks cooking for one or two than you might think.
 There are of course those seniors and empty nesters.
 But there are also the newlyweds, the college kids, the single parent and child, and others, like my daughter and her roommate and all those other young professionals.

 It does take a bit of organization to make cooking for two a pleasurable experience.
-With some organization, you won’t find yourself eating goulash leftovers for an entire week.
+With some organization, you will not find yourself eating goulash leftovers for an entire week.

 Here are some organizing ideas for cooking for just two: